MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ---
-title: What is on-premises Kubernetes with Azure Kubernetes Service on Azure Stack HCI?
+title: What is on-premises Kubernetes with Azure Kubernetes Service on Azure Stack HCI and Windows Server?
-description: Azure Kubernetes Service on Azure Stack HCI is an on-premises Kubernetes implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale. ms.topic: overview
+description: Azure Kubernetes Service on Azure Stack HCI and Windows Server is an on-premises Kubernetes implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale. ms.topic: overview
 author: mattbriggs
 ms.author: mabrigg